 3 – Recruiting for startups – Remote work opportunities

-Remote teams used to be unique to startups but it’s now been pushed into the mainstream by Covid-19 and social distancing measures.
+Remote teams used to be unique to startups but they’ve now been pushed into the mainstream by Covid-19 and social distancing measures.
 While it’s hard to predict what the future holds for remote workers we can look at past trends and research.

 CBRE discovered that millennials are projected to take up roughly 75% of the workforce by 2025, with Generation Z close behind them.
 Therefore it is important to promote styles of working which will attract these generations.